 The first step in turning on your AC after winter is to clean your air vents.
 An a/c repair professional like these plumbing & HVAC services in Englewood, CO will start by removing all registers and cleaning them thoroughly using a vacuum and a brush attachment to loosen any dirt or debris.

-After cleaning out the air vents and ductwork, your heating and cooling technician will likely inspect the system for any signs of damage or leaks.
+After cleaning out the air vents and ductwork, your heating and cooling technician will likely inspect the system for any signs of damage or leaks and do air conditioning repair.
 They’ll be checking for any visible holes or cracks in the ducts, and making sure there are no loose connections at joints or elbows.